Resources & Items

 - Western Sustainability Office Certification: Certify your office as an SOC area today!

-Sweater Days is primarily about energy consumption, but also recognizes the impacts of fashion choices and work habits on issues such as landfill, industrial waste in the global textile industry, the effects of over-consumption on people and planet.
+Sweater Days is primarily about energy consumption, but also recognizes the impacts of fashion choices and work habits on landfill, industrial waste in the global textile industry, and the effects of over-consumption on people and planet.

-- WWU Energy Dashboards: This website is meant to inform the students, faculty, and staff of Western Washington University about campus wide utility usage.
-With the data provide by this website, anyone can study campus energy trends and track individual building usage.
+- WWU Energy Dashboards:Find out about campus wide utility usage.
+Anyone can study campus energy trends and track individual building usage.
 Use the menu on the left to view a building's energy dashboard.
 For information on how WWU gets its electricity, check out the EPA's Power Profiler website under External Links.

-- Post Carbon Institute: Our Energy Reality - Leading the transition to a more resilient, equitable, and sustainable world.
+- Post Carbon Institute: Our Energy Reality - Leading the transition to a more resilient, equitable and sustainable world.

 - The Lancet Countdown: Tracking progress on health and climate change